marlonfrank30/BIGIP-ContainerIngressServices/ClusterIP/readme.md

 kubectl apply -f configMap4nginxAS3.yaml
 ```

-## Create any webserver inside the cluster to be used by BIGIP CIS
+## Create any webserver inside the cluster to be used by CIS
 I've used nginx as my webserver enginee but any other could have been installed such as apache

 ```